BHM-Bob/BA_PY/README.md

 - `matplotlib>=3.7.5`: HPLC and Mass data visualization need set legend `draggable`, this is only supported in 3.7+
 - `seaborn>=0.13.0`: plot_utils.bar_utils.plot_bar need set seaborn stripplot `native_scale`, this is only supported in 0.13+
 - `nicegui[highcharts]`: scripts/hplc: explore-hplc need a highcharts as interactive plot for manual peaking.
-- `pillow_heif==0.22.0`: scripts/avif: when version is higher than 0.22.0, avif functionality is decrepated.
 - `torch any`: though dl_torch is important for mbapy, but the developer kowns torch is a big package, and do not has a specific function requirement.